-In this context, the Whymper glacier, a cold hanging glacier located at the Grandes Jorasses (Mont Blanc, Alps, Italy), already broke off several times in the past, leading to major ice avalanches that occasionally reached the bottom of the valley.
-In autumn 2008, the glacier recovered its previous critical geometry from the year 1998 and again a critical crevasse appeared approximatively 100 meters upstream the frontal cliff, prompting the local authorities to initiate a monitoring program to enable a time forecast of the expected break-off event.
+In this context, the Whymper glacier, a cold hanging glacier located at the Grandes Jorasses (Mont Blanc, Alps, Italy), had already broken off several times in the past, leading to major ice avalanches that occasionally reached the bottom of the valley.
+In autumn 2008, the glacier recovered its previous critical geometry from the year 1998 and again a critical crevasse appeared approximatively 100 m upstream the frontal cliff, prompting the local authorities to initiate a monitoring program to enable a time forecast of the expected break-off event.
 The glacier finally broke off causing no damage in autumn 2014, after more than 5 years of monitoring.
-The break-off event was successfully

-55 predicted two weeks in advance.
+The break-off event was successfully predicted 2 weeks in advance.